IPdotSetAF/CodeChef/README.md

 ### Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` or `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running MSSQL Proxy Server

 ### From precompiled binaries
-Just download the proper version from the release section and run it!!
+Just download the proper version from the [release section](https://github.com/IPdotSetAF/CodeChef/releases) and run it!!

 ### From Source Code
-Follow these steps if you want to Run the proxy server from the python source code:
+Follow these steps if you want to Run the proxy server from the Python source code:
-1. Download the source code
+1. Download the proxy server Python source code from the [release section](https://github.com/IPdotSetAF/CodeChef/releases).
-   - either clone this repo `git clone https://github.com/IPdotSetAF/CodeChef`
-   - or [Download this Repo as ZIP](https://github.com/IPdotSetAF/CodeChef/archive/refs/heads/master.zip) and extract it.
-2. `cd CodeChefDatabaseProxy`
 3. `pip install -r requirements.txt`
 4. `python proxy.py`